 Data collection procedures enables the NWDAF to efficiently obtain the appropriate data with the appropriate granularity.

-When a request or subscription for statistics or predictions is received, the NWDAF may not possess the necessary data to perform the service.
+When a request or subscription for statistics or predictions is received, the NWDAF may not possess the necessary data to perform the service, including:

-- Data on the monitoring period in the past matching the Analytics target period is necessary for the provision of statistics and predictions.
+- Data on the monitoring period in the past, which is necessary for the provision of statistics and predictions matching the Analytics target period.

-- Data on longer monitoring periods in the past is necessary for model training.
+- Data on longer monitoring periods in the past, which is necessary for model training.

 Therefore, in order to optimize the service quality, the NWDAF may undertake the following actions:

-- The NWDAF may return a probability assertion as stated in clause 6.1.3 expressing the confidence in the analytics produced.
-With zero confidence, no analytics shall be returned.
+- The NWDAF may return a probability assertion as stated in clause 6.1.3 expressing the confidence in the prediction produced.
+Prediction may be returned with zero confidence as described below.
 This confidence is likely to grow in the case of subscriptions.